LLNL/HPCCEA/2022/flux/flux_tutorial.md

 >Overlay network security requires a certificate to be distributed to all nodes and should only be readable by the flux user.

-Log in as flux user:
+Log in as flux user
 ```
 sudo su - flux
 ```

-Generate key:
+Generate key
 ```
 flux keygen /tmp/curve.cert
 ```

-Log out of flux:
+Log out of flux
 ```
 exit
 ```

-Make directory:
+Make directory
 ```
 mkdir -p /usr/local/etc/flux/system/
 ```

-Move the key:
+Move the key
 ```
 mv /tmp/curve.cert /usr/local/etc/flux/system/
 ```